argonne-lcf/inference-endpoints/README.md

 ## Accessing ALCF Inference Endpoints
 * To access the Inference endpoints, you need to authenticate with Globus using your Argonne or ALCF credentials.
+* Access is restricted to systems on the Argonne's network.
+Use VPN, Dash or ssh tunnel from the ALCF computes if working remotely.

 ## Available Models